 Dr Melissa Rogerson

-I am a Lecturer (Assistant Professor) in the School of Computing and Information Systems at The University of Melbourne.
+I am a Senior Lecturer in Human-Computer Interaction in the School of Computing and Information Systems at The University of Melbourne (See my staff profile page here.).
 I currently teach undergraduate and graduate subjects in Usability Evaluation Methods and co-ordinate Masters projects in Human-Computer Interaction.
 My research interests include both Game studies and Human-Computer interaction.

-My current research examines the use of digital tools for tabletop game play.
-I am also interested in how people form and enact strategies, particularly in situations where they do not have perfect information, and in how people can play physical games when they are unable to be together.
+My current research examines the use of digital and electronic tools for (hybrid) tabletop game play.
+I am also interested in how people form and enact strategies, particularly in situations where they do not have perfect information, and in how people can play physical games when they are unable to be together; what we call "distanced play".
+My other research interests and projects include:

 Most recent TV: